-As of June 30, 2023, the Company had two loans held at carrying value on non-accrual status.
-As of May 1, 2023, Private Company I was placed on nonaccrual status with an outstanding principal amount of approximately \$3.8 million with a related current expected credit loss reserve recorded of approximately \$0.5 million.
-As of June 1, 2023, Subsidiary of Private Company G was placed on non-accrual status with an outstanding principal amount of approximately \$79.0 million with a related current expected credit loss reserve recorded of approximately \$8.3 million.
+As of September 30, 2023, the Company had one loan held at carrying value on non-accrual status.
+As of May 1, 2023, Private Company I was placed on non-accrual status with an outstanding principal amount of approximately \$3.8 million.